All on 4 Cost: The Honest Guide

 The best way to combat all factors is to choose a well-trained dentist who will individually assess your needs and predicted outcomes before your All on Four treatment even begins.

-As a rule of thumb if the bridge is made with acrylic material teeth (Our Classic bridge) you can expect it to last 3-5 years, however, many patients have worn theirs longer.
-Regular hygiene appointments will keep your bridge in tip-top shape and reduce natural staining from foods and drinks in addition to committing to wearing your night guard supplied at the end of treatment while you sleep.
+As a rule of thumb, if the bridge is made with acrylic material teeth (such as our Classic bridge) you can expect it to last 3-5 years, however, many patients have worn theirs longer.
+Regular hygiene appointments will keep your bridge in tip-top shape and reduce natural staining from foods and drinks.
+In addition to this, committing to wearing your night guard (supplied at the end of treatment) while you sleep will also help to maintain the integrity of your tooth bridge over time.

-All on Four Cost Variable 2: Training and Expertise of your Dentist
+Cost Variable #2: Training and Expertise of your Dentist

 There’s an enormous amount of skill involved in dental implants to achieve natural-looking results that can also stand the test of time.

-When it comes to choosing your All on 4 dentist, a proven track record in delivering service matters.
+When it comes to choosing your All on 4 dentist, a proven track record in delivering exceptional results and long-term outcomes matters.
 Ask to see theirs.

 Studies suggest that the number of years experience in performing full implant tooth replacement procedures is a key factor in the success rate of implants.

-Done well, All on Four implants can have a success rate of up to 98%, making it one of the most successful dental treatments, but these studies are based on treatments performed by the most experienced dentists.
+Done well, All on Four implants can have a success rate of up to 98%, making it one of the most successful dental treatments.
+But keep in mind, these studies are based on treatments performed by the most experienced dentists.

 Your overall All on four cost is reflective of not only parts or materials, but your dentist’s experience and ability to manage all sorts of treatments, from the straightforward through to the most complex, with absolute confidence.